met4citizen/Hypergraph/README.md

 skip to the end.
 Whenever the system has branches, the first four branches can be shown separately or in any combination.

-If `Leaves` is set, only the leaf edges are shown.
-Otherwise the full multiway system, even the timelike separated edges, are shown.
-The tracked branches 1-4 can be visualized separately in any combination.
+The tracked sequencings 1-4 can be visualized separately in any combination.
+If `Past` is set, the full history of the multiway system is shown in space mode.
+Otherwise only the leaf edges of the system are visible.
 The two sliders change the visual appearance of the graph by tuning the parameters of the underlying force engine.
-Note: Changing the viewpoint or the forces do not in anyway change the multiway system itself.
+Note: Changing the viewpoint or the forces do not in any way change the multiway system itself only how it is presented.

 ## Highlighting